HMS Hoste (1916): Service

 On commissioning, Hoste joined the Thirteenth Destroyer Flotilla, part of the Grand Fleet, with the pennant number G90.
 On 19 December 1916, the Grand Fleet left Scapa Flow to carry out exercises between Shetland and Norway.
 On the morning of 20 December, Hoste suffered a failure of her steering gear at high speed, almost colliding with several other ships, and was detached to return to Scapa with the destroyer Negro as escort.
 At about 01:30 hr on 21 December, in extremely poor weather, with gale-force winds and a heavy sea, Hoste's rudder jammed again, forcing the ship into a sudden turn to port.
 Negro, following about 400 yd behind, collided with Hoste.
 The collision knocked two depth charges off Hoste's stern which exploded, badly damaging the rear end of Hoste and blowing in the bottom of Negro's hull, flooding her engine room.
 Negro sank quickly, and despite the efforts of the destroyer Marmion to rescue survivors, 51 officers and men of Negro's crew were killed.
 Marmion and Marvel attempted to tow the crippled Hoste back to Scapa, but after three hours, Hoste began to founder.
 Despite the severe conditions, Marvel went alongside Hoste to rescue the crew of the sinking ship, and when repeatedly forced apart by the heavy seas, repeated the manoeuvre another twelve time.
 While Marvel sustained damage to her forecastle from repeated impacts between the two ships, she managed to rescue all but four of Hoste's crew before Hoste finally sank.
 Eight officers and 126 men were rescued by Marvel.

+Wreck

+In August 2023, the wrecks of Hoste and Negro were located and identified.
+Hoste is lying at a depth of 100 m in two pieces, the stern section about 3 nmi from the main wreck, in approximately 59°16’N 1°55’W, 16 nmi south of Fair Isle.